getbubblenow/javicle/README.md

 of editing Sendmail configs and debugging PostScript.

 ##### Caveat Emptor
-Obligatory Disclaimer: JVC is still relatively new software and lots of stuff might break.
+Obligatory Disclaimer: JVC is still relatively new software and lots of stuff might not work right, or ffmpeg could crap out because we passed bad arguments, or whatever.

-It should never overwrite your source files, all output goes to new files.
+In any case, JVC should never overwrite your source files, since all output goes to new files.

 # Requirements
  * Java 11